What are the different types of strength and power training and which is best for you?

 Exercises intended to improve muscle strength and power come in many different forms.
 This blog post is adapted from Strength Training, 2nd Edition and explains the different types of strength and power training that can be used.

 In the past, isometric training was the most common form of strength training.
-However, over time gym goers have shifted their focus to more functional types of strength and power training.
+However, over time there has been a shift in focus to more functional types of strength and power training.
 Nonetheless, it is still an effective training method for gaining strength.

 Isometric exercise is a form of strength training in which the joint angle and muscle length don’t change during contraction.
 These exercises usually involve a pushing and pulling action.
 An example of this is pushing a fixed object such as a wall, bar or weight machine attached to the floor (figure 6.1).
 Or holding a weight in position with the muscle contracted, such as holding a dumbbell in place with your arm slightly bent (figure 6.1).